openvinotoolkit/openvino/docs/install_guides/installing-openvino-raspbian.md

   * CMake 3.7.2 or higher
   * Python 3.6 - 3.9, 32-bit
-     * Note that OpenVINO is will stop the support for Python 3.6 shortly.
+     * Note that OpenVINO will stop the support for Python 3.6 shortly.
 Python 3.7 - 3.9 are recommended.

 @endsphinxdirective